HBOT Coverage in Canada - Provincial Health Insurance Guide | Canada Hyperbarics Skip to main content

 Quick Answer

 HBOT coverage varies by province.
 Some provinces cover approved medical indications through public health insurance at hospitals and regulated facilities.
 Private insurance may cover additional indications.
 Many wellness uses are out of pocket.
-Find your province below for specific details, or find the nearest hyperbaric facility.
+Use the Coverage Navigator below or find your province further down, or find the nearest hyperbaric facility.
+For the underlying chamber licensing, CSA standards, and operationally-funded indication list, see our regulatory framework overview.

 Province by Province